blainehansen/vue-async-everything/README.md

 ```

 - A function that returns a string.
 That string *won't* have colon prefixed segments replaced.
-Filling in the right values is up to you if you use a function.
+Filling in the right values is up to you.

 ```js
 new Vue({